njahn82/hoa_ta_effects/analysis/001_overview.md

 in transformative agreements published at least one open access article under a Creative Commons license.
-During this period, these hybrid journals provided open access to 747,238 out of 8,174,722 articles, representing a five-year hybrid open access uptake of 9.1%.
-First authors affiliated with institutions that had a transformative agreement in place at the time of publication, which indicates that they could make use of such agreements, contributed 320,682 open access articles to the total.
+During this period, these hybrid journals provided open access to 747,238 out of 8,174,722 articles, representing a five-year open access proportion of 9.1%.
+Authors who could make use of transformative agreements at the time of publication contributed 320,682 open access articles to the total.

 <div class="figure" style="text-align: center">